beniusij/our-recipe-book/README.md

 - [x] Pagination (or Show More)
 - [x] Simple search (by tag, keywords etc)

-Items to implement after setting up on host:
+Items to implement after setting up on heroku:

 - [x] Set up cron job in GitHub Actions to redeploy site every week
 - [ ] Localisation (so moms can try it too)